LaszloDombai/OokControl/README.md

 # 04_OokControl
-Feel free to use additional custom code in Home Assistant project.
+A simple example how to use additional custom code in Home Assistant project.